 The specific illustration of the eagle was also criticised, with “budgie” references being made.
 An eagle seen swooping, head on,

 with the head positioned lower down between them, in this configuration the head occupies a more centralised position than that depicted on the registered design.
 Arguably a more “majestic” realisation, which better reflects this natural carriage, could have been effected.
 Accordingly, in response to criticisms of the depiction, two such examples have been created

 The choice of red and yellow per se, was also subject to heavy criticism.
-This, however, seemingly exhibited ignorance of the heraldic history of the locality as detailed above.
-Although a newly contrived flag is not obliged to follow the colour scheme of previous charges in the area it is as legitimate a basis as any other option and having been around since about 1150 (!), these are regarded as the county’s historic colours.
-There was a great call for colours that reflect the county’s landscape, a specious argument however, as by this reckoning all flags would be green and blue to represent land and sea with perhaps some yellow for the beach!
+This, however, seemingly exhibited ignorance of the heraldic history of the locality, as detailed above.
+Although a newly contrived flag is not obliged to follow the colour scheme of previous charges in the area, it is as legitimate a basis as any other option and having been around since about 1150 (!), these are regarded as the county’s historic colours.
+There was a great call for shades that reflect the county’s landscape, a specious argument however, as by this reckoning all flags would be green and blue to represent land and sea with perhaps some yellow for the beach!
 Flags do not uniformly feature colours that symbolise geography, some do but it’s not an obligatory practice.
 Certainly, Sutherland’s terrain does include heather, so an uncommon, purple, could have been an acceptable choice to include but not using purple or green, by itself, is not a valid reason to condemn the final design; whilst these were options, they were not mandatory.